 The benefits of this partnership are reflected by the development of the NIHR Oxford Biomedical Research Centre (OxBRC), which is jointly run by the Oxford University Hospital NHS Foundation Trust and the University.
 It is one of twenty centres funded by the National Institute for Health Research (NIHR), and forms part of a government initiative to improve the translation of scientific research into clinical benefits, and to reinforce the position of the UK as a global leader in healthcare related research.

 In September 2016 the OxBRC was awarded £113.7m for 2017 to 2022 to support this translational research, and a grant of £12.8 million was awarded for a new NIHR Oxford Health Biomedical Research Centre.
 This centre, which is a partnership between the University and Oxford Health NHS Foundation Trust, is one of only two across the country dedicated to the research and treatment of mental health and dementia.
 The success of the Centres to leverage major new funding reflects the scale, success and excellence of the University of Oxford-NHS partnerships in pioneering medical research.

 The Medical Sciences Division is the largest of the four academic divisions within the University, and continues to be recognised as an international centre of excellence for medical research and teaching.
-It has been ranked number one in the Times Higher Education World University Rankings for clinical, pre-clinical and health sciences for the last six years - the only non-North American institution to be top-ranked by THE in any subject discipline.
+It has been ranked number one in the Times Higher Education World University Rankings for clinical, pre-clinical and health sciences for the last seven years - the only non-North American institution to be top-ranked by THE in any subject discipline.
 In addition, analysis of results from the 2016 National Student Survey (NSS) show that Oxford's Medical School received the highest satisfaction ratings of all UK medical schools, and has done for the past nine years.

 The Division continues to look to the future in its research, teaching, and excellence, as it celebrates the rich history of the medical sciences at Oxford over the last seven centuries.